Rec (film): Cinematography

+Sound

+Sound designer Oriol Tarragó said the film was conceived without a musical score and balanced special effects with what he called a "documentary feel", keeping the soundtrack aligned to the camera's perspective.
+Tarragó said infected vocalisations were created by blending performer recordings with animal sounds and other sources to give different infected distinct character while maintaining overall consistency.

+Both Tarragó and the directors described pushing the corridor gunshot to an intentionally harsh, distorted impact to evoke the deafening effect of an indoor gunshot.
+Tarragó said the night-vision sequence strips the mix back so that "the only thing you can hear is them breathing", and he highlighted the use of off-camera noises to suggest a threatening presence before it is seen.

+Sound recordist Xavi Mas described the production's long moving takes as "a bit like a dance" between cast and crew, and said the team briefly considered recording sound directly on the camera but rejected it to avoid losing dialogue and subtle details.
+Mas said the production began with "ten live tracks" and used ten microphones for most of the shoot, which increased the complexity of dialogue editing in post-production.

+Make-up and effects

+On the audio commentary, Balagueró and Plaza said they aimed for the infected to appear sweat-soaked and feverish, using heavy glycerin to give performers a glossy "wet" sheen.
+They also said the Medeiros make-up was prepared separately so the leads would not see the design before the reveal, and that the night-vision shoot heightened the cast's reactions because they could not see in the dark.

 Release

 The film premiered in August 2007 at the 64th Venice International Film Festival, out of competition, in the opening and closing films sessions.
 It was also shown in October 2007 at the Sitges Film Festival and the Málaga International Week of Fantastic Cinema in November 2007, before going on general release in Spain later that month.

 The film was also shown in February 2008 at the Glasgow Film Festival and the co-directors participated in a corresponding interview in which they revealed their influences during the creation of the cinema work: "Our main reference was TV; was not other films, or a tradition of previous features.
 I think the main influence for us was TV.
-What we wanted was to build a classic horror story, but, ahh, telling it in the way of a TV show."
+What we wanted was to build a classic horror story, but telling it in the way of a TV show."
 REC was then released in the United Kingdom in April 2008 and a North American DVD release occurred in 2009.